GreyPlane/jsonpath4s/README.md

 ## Roadmap

-- Support filter and function extension.
+- Support function extension.

+## Known limitation

+- Absolute query is not supported when using filter syntax.

 ## Usage